A stellar balance transfer card — one that offers a strong intro APR and a rare promotion on balance transfer fees.

 You want rewards.

 Cards with market-leading intro APRs often don’t offer rewards.
-If you’re looking for travel rewards, try products like the Chase Sapphire Preferred® credit card or Bank of America® Travel Rewards credit card.
+If you’re looking for travel rewards, try products like the Chase Sapphire Preferred® Card or Bank of America® Travel Rewards credit card.
 For cash back, consider the Citi® Double Cash Card or Bank of America® Cash Rewards credit card.

 You want rewards and a strong intro APR.

 Try the Discover it® Cash Back, which offers 0% intro APR on purchases and balance transfers for 14 months.
 After, you’ll receive an ongoing APR of 14.24% to 25.24% variable.
 On top of that, you can earn 5% cash back in quarterly rotating categories.